 Asaram rape case: HC gives public prosecutor last chance to reply to plea for suspension of sentence

-The religious leader is currently serving a life term in a Jodhpur jail in Rajasthan for raping a 16-year-old girl.
+The religious leader is serving a life term in a Jodhpur jail for raping a 16-year-old girl.

-The Rajasthan High Court asked a public prosecutor to respond to religious leader Asaram’s plea seeking his sentencing to be suspended, Live law reported on Thursday.
+The Rajasthan High Court asked a public prosecutor to respond to religious leader Asaram’s plea seeking his sentence to be suspended, Live Law reported on Thursday.

 Asaram is currently serving a life term in a Jodhpur jail in Rajasthan for raping a 16-year-old girl.
 In 2018, he was convicted under the Protection of Children from Sexual Offences Act.